Functional classification of metabolic networks: Introduction

-In living systems, inferences of metabolic function from taxonomic classifications are inherently difficult; phylogenetically similar organisms may have vastly different metabolic capabilities \cite{Vebo2010, Arumugam2011, Monk2013, Bauer2015}.
-In complex organisms, tissues and organs share the same genetic code and are yet capable of various metabolic functions \cite{Jang2019}.
-Hence, functional roles cannot be readily ascribed to organisms with similar genetic and evolutionary backgrounds.
-To tackle this problem, we introduce here a conceptual and computational framework for comparing the topologies of various chemical reaction networks, by measuring distances between the nullspaces of their stoichiometric matrices~\cite{Strang1993,StrangLinearAlgebra, Schuster1994,Schilling20002,Polettini2014,Ye2016}.
+In living systems, inferences of metabolic function from taxonomic classifications are inherently difficult; phylogenetically similar organisms may have vastly different metabolic capabilities~\cite{Vebo2010, Arumugam2011, Monk2013, Bauer2015}.
+In complex organisms, tissues and organs share the same genetic code and are yet capable of diverse metabolic functions~\cite{Jang2019}.
+Hence, functional roles cannot readily be ascribed to organisms with similar genetic and evolutionary backgrounds.
+To tackle this problem, we introduce a conceptual and computational framework for comparing chemical reaction networks, by measuring distances between the nullspaces of their stoichiometric matrices~\cite{Strang1993, StrangLinearAlgebra, Schuster1994, Schilling20002, Polettini2014,Ye2016}, which encode the steady-state network fluxes and fundamental conservation laws.

-Chemical reaction networks are naturally described by the mathematical theory of graphs in which chemical species are represented by vertices and physicochemical processes are represented by weighted and directed hyperedges which capture the direction and stoichiometric quantities of each process (Fig. \ref{fig:network-grassmann}) \cite{Schuster1994,Schilling20002}.
-Graphs of this flavor admit a matrix representation: the incidence or stoichiometric matrix $S$.
+Chemical reaction networks are naturally described by graphs.
+Chemical species are represented by vertices and physicochemical processes are represented by weighted and directed hyperedges which capture the direction and stoichiometric quantities of each metabolic process [Figs.~\ref{fig:network-grassmann}(a)-\ref{fig:network-grassmann}(c)]~\cite{Schuster1994,Schilling20002}.
+Graphs of this flavor admit a matrix representation: the weighted incidence or stoichiometric matrix $S$.
 Physically, these matrices satisfy the mass-action kinetic differential equation:

+where $c$ is a vector of concentrations and $v$ is a vector of fluxes.
+Each $v_i$ is a sum of directed fluxes for each metabolic process $i$: $v_i = v_i^{(+)} - v_i^{(-)}$ where directed fluxes are proportional to the probability of an encounter between reactants (or products)~\cite{Polettini2014}.
+If the mathematical forms of these fluxes are known, the concentrations of chemicals in the network are readily obtained~\cite{Bi2023}.
+Without loss of generality, we will assume that all fluxes are reversible.
+Specifically, processes proceed in the forward direction if $ v_i^{(+)} > v_i^{(-)}$, while for $ v_i^{(+)} < v_i^{(-)}$ the process is reversed.
+We note that many complex nonlinear systems can be recast as linear systems of the form of Eq. (\ref{eq:MASS-ACTION}) where the nonlinear details are absconded in flux-like reaction velocity functions~\cite{RuizGarcia2021}.